 Sydney, the biggest, oldest, and most beautiful of all cities in Australia, lies amongst a fascinating mix of land and sea.
-Coast along the sparkling harbor using a ferry, take a glance at the white sails of the Sydney Opera House shimmering in the sunshine, and it’s hard to visualize this state capital of New South Wales was a convict colony many years ago.
+Coast along the sparkling harbour using a ferry, take a glance at the white sails of the Sydney Opera House shimmering in the sunshine, and it’s hard to visualize this state capital of New South Wales was a convict colony many years ago.
 In the year 1788, it was where Captain Arthur Phillip at Sydney Cove discovered the first-ever British settlement in Australia.

 Currently, you can look at the fabled history of Sydney in the cobbled, narrow laneways and famous buildings of the Rocks and its excellent museums.
-The museums are great resources to find out about the people of Gadigal aboriginal, who thrived before on this land.
+Visit the museums are great resources to find out about the people of Gadigal aboriginal, who thrived before on this land.
 Sydney still has the adventurous spirit of its original settlers.

 Here Are Some Famous Landmarks You Must See When Visiting Sydney.